-If your medical procedures cost you more than 10% of your income (still 7.5% if you are 65 and older), follow the next five rules to maximize your tax return.
+If your medical procedures cost you more than 7.5% of your income, follow the next five rules to maximize your tax refund.

 Medical Isn’t Just ‘Medical’

-The IRS allows deductions of dental care and vision, in addition to medical expenses.
+The IRS allows tax deductions for dental care and vision, in addition to medical expenses.
 This means you can potentially deduct eye exams, contacts, glasses, dental visits, braces, false teeth, and root canals.

 What else is available for medical deductions?
 Preventative care and surgeries, psychiatric and psychological treatment, prescription medicine and medical devices – such as hearing aids and in-home medical equipment – all fall under the medical expenses deduction.

-You’re even allowed to deduct the cost your monthly insurance payments if they are not paid pre-tax through an employer-provided plan, as well as travel expenses to and from the doctor.
+You’re even allowed to deduct the cost of your monthly insurance payments if they are not paid pre-tax through an employer-provided plan, as well as travel expenses to and from the doctor.
 The medical expense deduction includes medical expenses you pay for yourself, your spouse, and dependents.

 Before you file, you need to know what isn’t tax deductible.
 As with all things tax-related, you can’t double dip on your tax benefits.

 You cannot claim deductions for any expenses that you were reimbursed for – either by your insurance or your employer.
-If you’re using a medical pre-payment plan, or some other medical reimbursement plan to help with expenses, great.
-But you can’t claim those expenses as deductions if you’ve been reimbursed.
+If you’re using a medical pre-payment plan, or some other medical reimbursement plan to help with expenses, then that’s great!
+But you can’t claim those expenses as tax deductions if you’ve been reimbursed.

 It’s also important to know that you can’t claim cosmetic surgery as a medical deduction unless that surgery was part of a life-saving procedure or some other serious health matter.
 Other non-deductible items include every-day or non-prescription health supplies like toothpaste, soap, vitamins, or over-the-counter pain relievers.